Brooklyn-Style/Magic_Roll/README.md

 ```
 Magic Sequences:

 "-" denotes a prefix or suffix. "_" denotes a space or no prior key.
 If other magic functions are used for the input sequence, they're written as their non-magic equivalent (E.g. `CB` instead of `CK`).
 For the sake of simplicity, only the input and the magic key's output are written.
-The magic key is assumed to be pressed at the end of the input sequence.
 A use case is also provided.
 ```
 H:                         \:                      @:                       /:
 ----------------------     -------------------     --------------------     ----------------------